QiningDeng/The-programming-performance-of-ChatGPT-in-Slope-stability-analysis/README.md

 </p>

 In the future, the number of validation data sets will continue to be expanded to better evaluate the calculation accuracy under the strength reduction method.

+# ✨Contact

+If you have any questions, please email `1974739605ngyx@gmail.com`.